 Ballykin’s coordinator Beatriz Ferreira said, “We wanted to stop taking the children to the rubbish filled beach, but they insisted that we should try to clean it up so they can keep playing there.
 So together with their parents, we decided to embrace the problem and fight to clean up the beach.”

 The children became incredible agents of transformation, coming up with many ideas to solve the problem: by cleaning up the rubbish themselves, making signs to tell people to take care of their rubbish, writing to the council to ask them to clean the beach more often, and making art works with rubbish to show how bad it is for the animals.

 "As a result we have seen significant changes in families, educators and centre awareness about ocean pollution," said Beatriz.
 "People have changed habits and adopted more sustainable practices.”

 In Annandale the children at Explore & Develop were also highly motivated to stop people throwing their rubbish into the canal and water-ways.
 They noticed that it was mostly plastic rubbish, especially bags, which they learnt can kill sea animals who eat or get tangled in them.

-They started with research in the community and discovered that some shops used hundreds of plastic bags each day – and the supermarket under their centre used 2000 per day!
+They started with research in the community and discovered that some shops used hundreds of plastic bags each day – and it turned out that the supermarket under their centre used 2,000 per day!